 In order to focus efforts in areas most likely to be used by Metrolink riders walking or bicycling to/from the stations, the Accessibility Strategy defines catchment areas for both.
 The catchment area for the bicycle network is 3 miles from the station platform, and one half mile from the station platform for the pedestrian network.
-The bicycle and pedestrian catchment areas are consistent with the catchment areas used by the United States Department of Transportation Federal Transit Administration (FTA) to determine eligibility for funding bicycle and pedestrian improvements near public transportation stops and stations (Docket No: FTA-2009-0052).
-Similarly, OCTA also defines the walkable service area for bus routes as one half mile.
+The distance used to determine the pedestrian catchment area is defined by Transit Cooperative Research Program (TCRP) Report 153 (Guidelines for Providing Access to Public Transportation Stations), and the distance used to determine the bicycle pedestrian catchment area is defined by the United States Department of Transportation Federal Transit Administration (FTA)